shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 ## Prerequisites

-There are several Azure resource prerequisite that are required to run this deployment.
+There are several Azure resource prerequisites that are required to run this deployment.
 Read and complete the steps in this section to create the basic resources required for a successful pilot deployment.
 See [Microsoft Learn | Azure Virtual Desktop Prerequisites](https://learn.microsoft.com/en-us/azure/virtual-desktop/prerequisites) for the latest information.

 ### Required